-- Enter an alternative delimited character in the Console Gateway Port Delimiter text-entry field.
-The carat character ^ is the most common alternative delimiter for URIs being parsed by browsers. - Use the Console Gateway SSH Address drop down menu to choose an address from which to SSH.
+- Enter a delimited character in the Console Gateway Port Delimiter text-entry field.
+The carat, ^, is the most common alternative. - Use the Console Gateway SSH Address drop-down menu to choose an address from which to SSH.
 The list of available addresses contains the current network interfaces and external network addresses.
 The value defaults to net1:dhcp if it exists and net1:static otherwise.
-You can add additional external addresses to this list using the Settings > System> Administration page.
+The additional external addresses can be added to this list using the Settings > System> Administration page.

-To use the console chooser menu, use SSH to connect to the Lighthouse appliance, with the username format username:serial.
-This will connect to the Lighthouse and present a list of nodes that the user has access to.
+To use the console chooser menu, SSH to the Lighthouse appliance with the username format username:serial.
+This connects to the Lighthouse and presents a list of nodes that the user can access.
 Once the user selects a node, they are presented with a list of console ports they have access to.
 When one is selected, the user is connected to that port.